irimitenkan/picam2ctrl/README.md

   *Restrictions*
   Only one switch resp. camera application (HTTPStream, UDPStream, video capturing to file or image snapshots ) can be enabled.
   Since one application is active, switching on requests for other applications are ignored.

+## Lightsensor

+- picam2ctrl.\< HOSTNAME \>.Lightsensor:

+  This is a illumance *sensor* , which is only avaliable with Waveshare Pan-Tilt Hat

 # Home Assistant Configuration